dolph/voice-of-the-customer/README.md

 ## Overview

 This Watson Accelerator demonstrates how communication with customers can be analyzed by Watson to provide a high level view of the sentiment towards products, services and brand.
-This information can be used for proactive responses to customer demands and issue resolution, training of staff or allocation.
+This information can be used for proactive responses to customer demands, issue resolution, and training and allocation of staff.

 ![](./accelerator/images/Voice_of_the_Customer.png)